jhidalgo-utep/GeminiCryptoTrader/README.md

 ## How to start program
     1. Open your Terminal.
-    2. Change your current directory to the src folder that contains the "main.py" file
+    2. Change your current directory to the 'CryptoAppProject/src' folder that contains the "main.py" file
     3. Type "python main.py" in Terminal to run program

 ### Desctription : The Crypto Application [OPEN SOURCE]